freedomofpress/securedrop/docs/onboarding.rst

 .. tip:: Copy the files ``app-journalist-aths`` and ``app-source-ths`` from
          the *Admin Workstation* via the Transfer Device.
 Place these files in ``~/Persistent/securedrop/install_files/ansible-base`` on the
-         Journalist Workstation, and the ``./securedrop-admin tailsconfig``
+         *Journalist Workstation*, and the ``./securedrop-admin tailsconfig``
          tool will automatically use them.

 .. warning:: Do **not** copy the files ``app-ssh-aths`` and ``mon-ssh-aths``
-             to the Journalist Workstation.
+             to the *Journalist Workstation*.
 Those files grant access via SSH, and only the *Admin Workstation* should have shell access to the servers.

 Since you need will the Tails setup scripts (``securedrop/tails_files``) that you used to :doc:`Configure the *Admin Workstation* Post-Install
 <configure_admin_workstation_post_install>`, clone (and verify) the SecureDrop
-repository on the Journalist Workstation, just like you did for the Admin Workstation.
-Refer to the docs for :ref:`cloning the SecureDrop repository <Download the SecureDrop repository>`, then return here to continue setting up the Journalist Workstation.
+repository on the *Journalist Workstation*, just like you did for the Admin Workstation.
+Refer to the docs for :ref:`cloning the SecureDrop repository <Download the SecureDrop repository>`, then return here to continue setting up the *Journalist Workstation*.

 Once you've done this, run the install script to configure the shortcuts for the Source and Journalist Interfaces: ::